Virginia Tech® home

 • Whether a hearing is requested

-After a proper and timely appeal is received, the Interim Associate Vice President for Public Safety, or designee, will review the appeal and any records related to the ban to determine if the ban was arbitrary or capricious.
+After a proper and timely appeal is received, the Associate Vice President for Public Safety, or designee, will review the appeal and any records related to the ban to determine if the ban was arbitrary or capricious.

-Should you request a ban hearing, the Interim Associate Vice President for Public Safety will conduct a hearing as soon as their schedule reasonably permits.
-If you would like to request a hearing but are unable to participate in person, you can request the hearing be completed using technology that is convenient to both parties, such as via the phone or Zoom.
-At the hearing, the appellant will be given an opportunity to present and dispute relevant information.
-The Interim Associate Vice President for Public Safety, or designee, will sustain, rescind, or modify the ban in a written decision that will be mailed to the address provided in the written appeal.
-The Interim Associate Vice President for Public Safety will strive to issue decisions within seven to 10 business days of the date of the hearing.
+The Associate Vice President for Public Safety, or designee, will sustain, rescind, or modify the ban in a written decision that will be mailed to the address provided in the written appeal.
+The Associate Vice President for Public Safety will strive to issue decisions within seven to 10 business days of the date of the hearing.

 If the appeal is filed, the restrictions set forth in the respective Notice will remain in effect until the appeal process is completed.